-- 5.4 To assist merging parties and their advisers when planning mergers, the Commission is willing to provide informal advice on a proposed merger on a confidential basis.
+- 5.4 To assist merging parties and their advisers when planning mergers, the Commission is willing to provide informal advice on a confidential basis.
+The Commission would be prepared to advise on a proposed transaction which is not yet in the public domain.
 Since the advice would be given without the benefit of any third party views being made known to the Commission, the advice would not be binding on the Commission in any way.
 It would simply be a preliminary view of the Commission as to whether the proposed merger is likely to raise competition concerns.
-The advice would be confidential to the party requesting it and the Commission requests the party concerned (and its advisers) to agree not to publish the advice or to disclose it in any other way without the Commission's prior consent, whether or not the proposed merger has been made public or is completed. - 5.5 There is no timetable for providing informal advice, but the Commission will try to deal with requests in an efficient and timely manner and within the parties' requested time frame, where that is possible. - 5.6 Before deciding whether to submit a notification of a proposed merger for informal advice from the Commission, parties to a merger may apply the safe harbours set out in paragraphs 3.13 to 3.20 to self-assess whether the merger transaction in contemplation may potentially raise competition concerns.
+The advice would be confidential to the party requesting it and the Commission requires the party concerned (and its advisers) to agree not to publish the advice or to disclose it in any other way without the Commission's prior consent, even after the merger has been made public. - 5.5 There is no timetable for providing informal advice, but the Commission will try to deal with requests within the parties' requested time frame, where that is possible. - 5.6 Before deciding whether to submit a notification of a proposed merger for informal advice from the Commission, parties to a merger may apply the safe harbours set out in paragraphs 3.12 to 3.19 to self-assess whether the merger transaction in contemplation may potentially raise competition concerns.
 It should however be emphasised that meeting one or both of the safe harbour thresholds does not necessarily mean that the proposed transaction does not give rise to competition concerns.
 The Commission may still commence an investigation in appropriate circumstances.
 Parties considering application for informal advice are encouraged to contact the Commission at an early opportunity to discuss the content, timing and scope of information that they may be required to provide. - 5.7 While the Commission does not wish to be entirely prescriptive as to what information it would require in this regard, it would expect parties to provide some evidence that either the heads of agreement, term sheet, or sale and purchase agreement are in place.
-Parties may make reference to the type of information listed in Form M,10 to the extent where it is applicable, when submitting their notification.
+Parties may make reference to the type of information listed in Form M7, to the extent where it is applicable, when submitting their notification.
 The Commission may require the parties to provide additional information as necessary to enable it to conduct a review of the proposed merger.

-$^{^{10}}$ Form M is available at the CA's website (www.coms-auth.hk).
+7 Form M is available at the CA's website (www.coms-auth.hk).

 5.8 After reviewing the information provided, the Commission will advise the parties requesting the advice whether the proposed merger is likely to give rise to concerns under the Merger Rule, on a non-binding and confidential basis.
-In the event that the Commission is of the view that the proposed merger may likely give rise to concerns under the Merger Rule, the Commission may commence an investigation if the parties intend to proceed with the merger nonetheless (see paragraphs 5.25 to 5.28).
-The parties concerned may wish to explore possibilities of offering Commitments to the Commission in return for the Commission not taking enforcement actions (see paragraphs 5.9 to 5.15), or assess whether there are justifiable circumstances for them to apply for a decision from the Commission that the merger is excluded from the Merger Rule (see paragraphs 5.16 to 5.24).
+In the event that the Commission is of the view that the proposed merger may likely give rise to concerns under the Merger Rule, the Commission may commence an investigation if the parties proceed with the merger nonetheless (see paragraphs 5.25 to 5.28).
+The parties concerned may wish to explore possibilities of offering commitments to the Commission in return for the Commission not taking enforcement actions (see paragraphs 5.9 to 5.15), or assess whether there are justifiable circumstances for them to apply for a decision from the Commission that the merger is excluded from the Merger Rule (see paragraphs 5.16 to 5.24).

-Acceptance of Commitments
+Acceptance of commitments